r-obert/http.js/README.md

 If you're in a browser environment without NPM, you can save [dist/http-client.min.js](https://github.com/rg-3/http-client.js/blob/master/dist/http-client.min.js) to your project and link to it from a `<script>` tag.
 It has been transpiled to ES5, and adds `window.httpclient`.

+## Contributing

+If you'd like to contribute or otherwise modify httpclient, thank you!

+**Tests**

+First step is to install the dependencies with `yarn` (or `npm` if you prefer).
+You will need node.js installed as well.

+    yarn

+Then to run the tests:

+    yarn test

+**Grunt tasks**

+There is a grunt task to build the files in the `dist/` directory.
+To build the dist files just run grunt with no arguments.

+    yarn run grunt

 ## <a id='license'>License</a>